Plugin Author: Tips and Tricks HQ, Ruhul Amin, mra13

 Last updated: February 20, 2024 (5 days ago)

 Rating: 5 (out of 5)

-WordPress Simple PayPal Shopping Cart allows you to add an ‘Add to Cart’ button for your product on any posts or pages.
-This simple shopping cart plugin lets you sell products and services directly from your own wordpress site and turns your WP blog into an ecommerce site.
+The WordPress Simple Shopping Cart plugin allows you to create ‘Add to Cart’ buttons for your products or services on your site.
+This simple shopping cart plugin lets you sell products and services directly from your own WordPress site and turns your WP blog into an e-commerce site.

-It also allows you to add/display the shopping cart on any post or page or sidebar easily.
+It allows you to add/display the shopping cart on any post, page or sidebar easily.
 The shopping cart shows the user what they currently have in the cart and allows them to change quantity or remove the items.

 You will be able to create products by using shortcodes dynamically.

-WP simple PayPal Cart Plugin, interfaces with the PayPal sandbox to allow for testing.
+WP Simple Cart Plugin, interfaces with the PayPal sandbox and Stripe testmode to allow for testing.